 Comments that should draw praise from the left have been met with mockery and scorn.

 US Foreign Policy

 H.L.
 Mencken was right when he said that “every decent man is ashamed of the government he lives under.”
 There is no other area in government that should instill more shame in the population than foreign policy.

 The political theater of sending young men and women overseas to fight in wars is a tragicomedy: a comedy for those who don’t have to wield a weapon and a tragedy for those who do.
 It is easy and comfortable for politicians and pundits, a paltry few of whom have ever done any of the fighting, to shout platitudes as if they were reincarnated John Waynes.

 It’s clear that politicians of all stripes have blood on their hands.
 The only difference is that some policymakers showcase this human flesh with pride, while others pretend to be benevolent.
 Trump’s foreign policy has not been perfect, but it has been far superior to what has transpired over the years.
-To rebuke the president’s withdrawal of soldiers in an NPC-like manner makes you complicit to atrocity.We value your comments!
-Please weigh in on our comment section below.
+To rebuke the president’s withdrawal of soldiers in an NPC-like manner makes you complicit to atrocity.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com